PacificBiosciences/kivvi/README.md

 # Kivvi: HiFi genotyper for large-unit variable number tandem repeat

-Kivvi is a HiFi-based tool that calls the copy number and sequence variants of large-unit variable number tandem repeats (VNTRs).
+Kivvi is a HiFi-based tool that calls the copy number and sequence variants of macrosatellite repeats, i.e. variable number tandem repeats (VNTRs) with large repeat units.
 With the large size of the full repeat and the highly polymorphic nature across individuals, these regions are challenging to resolve using currently available methods.
 Kivvi identifies unique copies of each repeat and assembles them into alleles.
 Kivvi has been applied to two medically important VNTRs and can be adapted to more large-unit VNTRs.
 - The LPA Kringle IV-type 2 (KIV2) repeat (repeat unit 5.5kb).
 A short KIV2 allele is associated with a higher risk of cardiovascular diseases.
 - The D4Z4 repeat (repeat unit 3.3kb).
 D4Z4 is involved in [Facioscapulohumeral Muscular Dystrophy (FSHD)](https://www.ncbi.nlm.nih.gov/books/NBK1443/), which is caused by chromatin relaxation (hypomethylation) and/or contraction of D4Z4.